Gabriel Luna-Ostaseki on distributed working [Podcast]

 With “people are just sitting on zooms for 10 hours a day”, meaning they actually don’t get the benefits of distributed work when you’re synchronous but distributed.
 He says that moving spoken to written communication unlocks a global talent pool, versus people having to be within your two hour time zone.

-This was a fascinating discussion, and those that have already head this episode remarked at how helpful the discussion was for their own situation.
+This was a fascinating discussion, and those that have already heard this episode remarked on how helpful the discussion was for their own situation.

-You can listen to the episode via podcst.link/s3e2 or search for “practical futurist podcast” in your favourite app.
+You can listen to the episode via podc.st/s3e2 or search for “pragmatic futurist podcast” in your favourite app.